If you ever happen to walk by my desk, I guarantee you'll see a bottle of face mist. Probably multiple bottles.

 11. To Help Makeup Look More Natural

 If you're anything like me, you always finish your makeup routine with a dusting of translucent powder.
 But you probably don't love the dry, powdery skin texture that it can often impart.
-That's why you need a superfine face mist like Omorovicza Queen of Hungary Mist or Caudalie Beauty Elixir.
+That's why you need a superfine face mist like Omorovicza Queen of Hungary Mist.
 Used sparingly, it will dissolve surface powder residue for that natural, lived-in makeup look we all covet.

 12. To Revive Makeup